-So, do you need to put down a larger deposit if you’re applying for a single person mortgage?
+So, do you need to put down a larger deposit if you’re applying for single-person mortgage applications?

 No!
 You don’t need to put down a larger deposit as a single person.

-It’s possible to get a mortgage with a 5% deposit (95% loan-to-value) provided you choose the right lender.
+Our team has found that the average deposit for a single person is 15%.
+If you don’t have as much deposit as you like, it’s could still be possible to get a mortgage with as low as 5% deposit (95% loan-to-value) provided you choose the right lender.
 While you might not be eligible for the best deals on the mortgage market, you should still be able to get a good mortgage with advice from a mortgage broker.

 However, it is still worth saving up if you can, as the more you can save for your deposit, the more options you will have when it comes to lenders and mortgage deals.
-If you are able to save up for a 10% deposit (90% loan-to-value) or more, you will normally have less to pay over the long term as you should benefit from lower rates of interest.
+If you are able to save up for a 10% deposit (90% loan-to-value) or more, you will normally have less to pay over the long term as you should benefit from lower rates of interest and lower monthly repayments.